|

 your plans.
 You may also gain prestige by constructing beautiful

-WBC champion de-emphasized works, using a "Builder strategy"
+champions de-emphasized works, using a “Builder strategy"

-the tournament every year after learning the game at the demo.
+and people enter the tournament every year after learning the

 Tournament Format

-games in the heats.
-If at least 25 players appear, the semifinals
+Semifinals: If at least 25 players appear, there will

 Tiebreakers for advancement to the semifinals will be: